NoListen/nolisten.github.io/_pages/about.md

   - /about.html
 ---

-- I graduated as a MRes student in UCL supervised by [Prof. Jun Wang](http://www0.cs.ucl.ac.uk/staff/Jun.Wang/) in 2018.I received my Bachelor’s Degree from Shanghai Jiao Tong University and researched in [Apex Lab](http://apex.sjtu.edu.cn/), where my undergraduate supervisors are [Prof. Yong Yu](http://apex.sjtu.edu.cn/members/yyu) and [Prof. Weinan Zhang](http://wnzhang.net/).
+- I'm pursuing my Computer Science PhD in University of Manchester, supervised by [Dr. Ke Chen](http://www.cs.man.ac.uk/~kechen/).
+Previously, I obtained my Master degree from UCL under the supervison of [Prof. Jun Wang](http://www0.cs.ucl.ac.uk/staff/Jun.Wang/) in 2018.
+I received my Bachelor’s Degree from Shanghai Jiao Tong University, where my undergraduate supervisors are [Prof. Yong Yu](http://apex.sjtu.edu.cn/members/yyu) and [Prof. Weinan Zhang](http://wnzhang.net/).

-- My research mainly focuses on reinforcement learning in recent two years and started with computer vision detection and tracking three years ago.
+- My research mainly focuses on representation learning for control now.
 I am interested in how to make use of reinforcement learning to learn adaptive learning methods to different domains, make consciousness modeling and robotic control .

 # Recent Activities
+- September 2020.
+Started my PhD in University of Manchester.
 - Novemver, 2019.
 One [paper](https://arxiv.org/abs/1810.04444) accepted by AAAI 2020.
 - September, 2019.
 One paper [MVRL](https://arxiv.org/abs/1910.08285) accepted by NeurIPS 2019.
 - November, 2018.
 Joined Wayve to work on robotics and imitation learning in Cambridge.